allenai/dream/FigLang2022SharedTask/README_DREAM_FLUTE_model.md

 # Downloading and running the DREAM-FLUTE models

-This is documentation on our suggestions as to how to run the models from our paper Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: TBD), where we acheved joint first position in the figurative language understanding shared task.
+This is the documentation on our suggestions as to how to run the models from our paper Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: TBD), where we acheived joint first position in the figurative language understanding shared task.

 ## Setup
-The setup required to run the DREAM-FLUTE is the same as that for DREAM.
+The setup required to run the models in this paper is the same as that for DREAM.
 Please refer the same instructions (https://github.com/allenai/dream/blob/main/model/README_DREAM_model.md) for installing the requirements inside a conda environment.

 ## Accessing the model
-We also make all models available on HuggingFace:
+We make all models available on HuggingFace:

 * https://huggingface.co/allenai/System1_FigLang2022
 * https://huggingface.co/allenai/System2_FigLang2022